-Cultural & Heritage
+Cultural & Heritage Values

-- Values Recognise and protect our natural, cultural and built - Recognise and respect Ōamaru, Weston and Kakanui's cultural heritage and relationship of mana - Celebrate and preserve the of the heritage precinct and - Retain the distinctive Victorian heritage and whitestone buildings and continue to recognise their contribution to the unique character of Ōamaru. - Encourage and incentivise the continued and sustainable use of Ōamaru's heritage buildings to better enable their positive contribution to the vitality of the town centre. - Protect the permanence of archaeological and cultural sites within the landscape tangata, toitū te whenua.
+- Recognise and protect our natural, cultural and built - Ōamaru, Weston and Kakanui's cultural heritage and relationship of mana - Celebrate and preserve the of the Ōamaru Historic Area and surrounds. - Retain the distinctive whitestone buildings and continue to recognise their contribution to the unique character of Ōamaru. - Encourage and incentivise the continued and sustainable use of Ōamaru's heritage buildings to better enable their positive contribution to the vitality of the town centre. - Protect the permanence of archaeological and cultural sites within the landscape tangata, toitū te whenua.